 Transit Lexington Avenue line deteriorating, MTA official says Service on the No. 5 and 6 trains is deteriorating, an MTA official warned on Monday during a board committee meeting.
 Photo Credit: The All-Nite Images via Flickr By Rebecca Harshbarger firstname.lastname@example.org Updated December 14, 2015 10:23 PM Print Share fbShare Tweet gShare Email Service on the No. 5 and 6 trains is deteriorating, an MTA official warned on Monday during a board committee meeting.
 The two trains only meet the MTA's wait standards 66% percent of the time on weekdays, data shows.
 Transit officials say an excessive wait is more than 25% beyond what was scheduled.
 On weekdays, the No. 5 was only on-time 40.4% of the time, and the No. 6 was at 46.5%, according to MTA data.
 The performance drops were 4 percentage points and almost 10 percentage points respectively.
 Challenged about the late trains by board member Charles Moerdler, MTA officials said the Lexington Avenue subway corridor saw a great deal of ridership growth.
 They said they focus on wait standards, not on-time performance.
 "The 4, 5, and 6, is a very intense line," said Peter Cafiero, chief of operations planning, about the No. 6 train, which has also been challenged by higher ridership and construction work.
 MTA officials also said they are changing No. 6 train schedules to make them more accurate, which frustrated Moerdler.
 "Just changing the schedule doesn't get the train to the station any earlier, it just masks the problem," he said.
-By Rebecca Harshbarger email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Rebecca Harshbarger email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.